Although the utmost care was taken in compiling the information on this web page, no rights can be derived from it.

 Do I have to provide a negative COVID-19 test before departure and on arrival?

-No, you don't.
-But this may change again in the future so please check this link for the most current information about traveling to the Netherlands.
+Only students travelling from China do.
+Please check this link for the most current information about traveling to the Netherlands.

 Do I also have to provide a mandatory rapid test?